MdJawad/juvo/docs/ai-prompt-guide.md

-# AI Prompt Guide for Arete Resume Builder
+# AI Prompt Guide for juvo Resume Builder

-This document contains the detailed instructions and format guidelines for the AI system prompts used in the Arete Resume Builder application.
+This document contains the detailed instructions and format guidelines for the AI system prompts used in the juvo Resume Builder application.

 ## Change Proposal Format